ibexa/documentation-developer/docs/guide/user_management/invitations.md

 ---
-description: Managing user invitations to create an account in the frontend or the Back Office.
+description: Manage user invitations to create an account in the frontend or the Back Office.
 ---

-# Inviting Users
+# Inviting users

-[[= product_name =]] allows you to create and send invitations to create an account in the frontend as a customer, the Back Office as employee, or the Corporate Portal as an organisation member.
+[[= product_name =]] allows you to create and send invitations to create an account in the frontend as a customer, the Back Office as an employee, or the Corporate Portal as an organisation member.
 You can send invitations to individual users or in bulk.

 ## Roles and Policies

-To invite other members to the site or the Back Office, User needs to have `User:Invite` permission added to his Role.
+To invite other members to the site or the Back Office, a user needs to have the `User:Invite` permission added to their Role.
-You can limit the ability to invite other members to the specific User Groups, e.g. Editors, or to the specific Roles within the group, e.g. Admin, Buyer.
+You can limit the ability to invite other members to specific User Groups, such as Editors, or to the specific Roles within the group, for example: Admin, Buyer.

 ## Creating and sending invitations